Why is Antivirus Software Important?

 Most antivirus software require regular (sometimes daily) updates, to make sure they’re up-to-date on the virus they scan for.
 Note that they need these updates because hackers are consistently created new viruses that out perform what available.

-A behavior based antivirus program, uses a heuristics way to detect viruses.
+A behavior based antivirus program, uses heuristics to detect viruses.
 Meaning it can identify and block new viruses.
-Sometimes it’ll let you know that a program is infected and let you take action, other times, it will just block the threat.
+Sometimes it’ll find that a program is infected and let you take action, other times, it will just block the threat.

 There are cloud based antivirus programs which require internet connections.
 They detect all suspicious activities and report such incidences to the cloud.